Senior 10 min · March 05, 2026

 Fix

-Initialize a result variable before the loop and store results explicitly.
-Never rely on the loop variable existing or holding a meaningful value after the loop ends.
+Initialize a result variable before the loop and assign results explicitly inside the body.
+Never rely on the loop variable existing after the loop ends or assume it holds anything meaningful — especially when the iterable might be empty.

 Forgetting that for...else runs when the loop does NOT break